akash-network/helm-charts/SUBMODULES.md

 git submodule add ./provider
 ```

-It is used mainly for providing a source to the `crd.yaml` file so we don't have to copy it manually, but rather update the submodule tag should there be an update.
+It is used mainly for providing a source to the `crd.yaml` file so we don't have to copy it manually.

+GH actions will automatically locate the latest tag, so no manual intervention is necessary.

 ```
 helm-charts$ find . -type l -ls